Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 The package identifier can be any string and should include the version number.

-The package manager should also require a certain checksum for package identification in order verify the content of a package.
+The package manager can use checksums to verify the content of a package for security and reproducibility.

 There is no compatibility packages with a different identifier.